BauhausLuftfahrt/PAXelerate/README.md

 ## About

 Copyright (c) 2014-2021 [Bauhaus Luftfahrt e.V.](http://www.bauhaus-luftfahrt.net/?set_language=en) All rights reserved.
-[PAXelerate](http://www.paxelerate.com) and the accompanying materials are made available under the terms of the [Eclipse Public License (EPL) v2.0](http://www.eclipse.org/legal/epl-v20.html) which accompanies this distribution.
+[PAXelerate](http://www.paxelerate.com) and the accompanying materials are made available under the terms of the GNU General Public License v3.0 which accompanies this distribution, and is available at https://www.gnu.org/licenses/gpl-3.0.html.en.